LorenzoTa/step-by-step-tutorial-on-perl-module-creation-with-tests-and-git/tutorial/tutorial-english.md

 YourGithubLogin       https://github.com/YourGithubLogin/Range-Validator.git (push)

 </pre>
-The verify operation gives us two hints: for the remote repository that we call <code>YourGithubLogin</code> we can do <code>fetch</code> (import all changes you still have not, from the remote repository to your local copy) or <code>push</code> (export your local copy to the remote repository).
+The verify operation gives us two hints: for the remote repository that we call <code>YourGithubLogin</code> we can do <code>fetch</code> (import all changes you don't have locally from the remote repository) or <code>push</code> (export your local copy to the remote repository).

-Since on github there is nothing and locally we have the whole code base, we definitively want to <code>push</code> and we can do that if and only if, we have the permission in the remote repository.
+Since on github there is nothing and locally we have the whole code base, we definitively want to <code>push</code> and we can do that if and only if, we have permission to push in the remote repository.
 It's our own repository, so no problem (git will ask for the github password).
-The <code>push</code> wants to know which branch to push: we only have <code>master</code> so:
+The <code>push</code> wants to know which branch to push; we only have <code>master</code> so:

 <pre>
 git-client> git push YourGithubLogin master